How To Use The Least Squares Regression Calculator

 On the same note, the linear regression process is very sensitive to

 outliers.
-The Least Squares calculation is biased against data points
+The Least Squares Regression Calculator is biased against data points

 These outliers can change the slope of the line disproportionately.